CheesecakeCoding/EpiUse/README.md

 For my technical Assessment

-Frontend found here: https://epiuse-1.onrender.com Keep in ,ind that the frontend is hosted on a server which suspends with inactivity.
+Frontend found here: https://epiuse-1.onrender.com Keep in ,mind that the frontend is hosted on a server which suspends with inactivity.
 If the site is a black background then just wait till the service starts
 #
 Backend found here: epiuse-production.up.railway.app